 “Smaller groups make it easier for participants to build psychological safety with each other.
 That's much harder to do in a large room with hundreds or thousands of people.
 Psychological safety is the most important thing for getting people to trust each other and gel, and small groups/events will always be able to provide this in a more manageable way than humongous conferences.”

-Humans naturally seek out like-minds, so make your communities niche, and the people will come!
+Humans naturally seek out like-minds, so make sure your communities fill a niche, and the people will come!

-Membership websites should be especially concerned with how their community thrives and connects.
-Many WordPress plugins can help you create intimate, authentic spaces for your users, including MemberPress.
+Membership website owners should be especially concerned with how their community thrives and connects.
+Many WordPress plugins, including MemberPress, can help you create intimate, authentic spaces for your users.

 In short, give users a small community to make a big impact within, and they'll build on their own.

 User experience is not just about design and community.
-It's also about how you interact with your site visitors, and what you offer when they get to you.
-Give your site visitors a great sense of your intentions with the types of content you offer.
+It's also about how you interact with your site visitors and what you offer when they get to you.
+Give your site visitors a sense of your intentions with the types of content you offer.

 Keep Your Business in Your Content

 While it makes sense to branch out, it's essential to make sure your site visitors get a sense of what your business is from your content.
-They should come away with a general idea of what your business does, how your business helps, and what your content is trying to say about those things.
+They should come away with a general idea of what your business does, how your business can help them, and what your content is trying to say about those things.

 Focusing doesn't mean writing about your business alone.
-There is value in branching out and covering a variety of topics that might be important for your audience.
-However, you should try your best to stay within an arch of themes that suit your business in some way, shape, or form.
+There's value in branching out and covering a variety of topics that might be important to your audience.
+However, you should try your best to stay within an arch of themes that suit your business in some way.